 Another cool example I found was by a company called Retalon.
 Retalon is an award-winning provider of advanced retail predictive analytics & AI solutions for supply chain, planning, merchandising, inventory management, pricing optimization, with a transformational approach to the retail industry.

-This is how and why it would make sense to talk about the 4 types of data analytics in 2021, simply because the data field is pretty darn mature compared to what it was 10 years ago.
-So we need to keep maturing, progressing and evolving in our conversations about data analytics or data science and how to use these super powers to make the world a better place.
+This is how and why it would make sense to talk about the 4 types of data analytics in 2021.
+It is simply because the data field is pretty darn mature compared to what it was 10 years ago.
+So, we need to keep maturing, progressing and evolving in our conversations about data analytics or data science.
+We should also learn how to use these super powers to make the world a better place.

-Even this video is not really about the 4 types of analytics at all – it’s about having meaningful, relevant conversations about analytics or data science that actually have an impact on the people who are involved.
-This content itself was meant to add value in terms of helping other data professionals get their message out to the world and get more traction in their career by being more specific and more contextual with their communications.
+This video is not really about the 4 types of analytics at all.
+It’s about having meaningful, relevant conversations about analytics or data science.
+It’s important because the conversations about those two topics actually have an impact on the people who are involved.
+This content itself was meant to add value in terms of helping other data professionals.
+This help includes getting their message out to the world and getting more traction in their career.
+This can be done by being more specific and more contextual with their communications.

 Now, if you’ve enjoyed this meta discussion about data analytics, then I’m pretty sure you’re gonna love my data superhero quiz.

-It is a super-fun, 45-second quiz that’s all about you and how your personality type aligns with the top 50 data roles that companies are actively hiring for.
+It is a super-fun, 45-second quiz.
+The quiz is about you and how your personality type aligns with the top 50 data roles that companies are actively hiring for.